yulrizka/yulrizka.github.com/content/en/why-for-range-behave-differently-depending-on-the-size-of-the-element.md

 ## Conclusion
 `for-range` behaves differently depending on the struct size is due to Compiler SSA optimization.
 The compiler generated a different machine code for the larger struct where at a later pass it did not detect unused variable.
 The opposite happen for the smaller struct.
-At a later pass, it detected that some variable is not being used so it removes the copy of element instruction on each iteration.
+At a later pass, it detected that some variables are un used.
+It removes the copy of element instruction on each iteration.